terranchao/chip8/README.md

     popd            && \
     rm -rf build
     ```

 4. Run

     ```
     $ ./chip8

-    [USAGE] ./chip8 scale delay ROMfile
+    [USAGE] ./chip8 scale delay ROM

     Arguments:
         scale - window size multiplier (range: [1, 120])
         delay - instruction cycle delay amount (range: [0, 10])
-        ROMfile - CHIP-8 program file (binary format)
+        ROM   - CHIP-8 program filename

     The recommended strategy for finding the right `scale` and `delay` values is to start them small, and slowly increase them until "it feels right".
     A `scale` in the range of [10, 30] should do well for most users.
-It should be noted that this interpreter attempts to refresh the display at a rate of 60Hz by default, and that setting `scale` too high can lead to dropped frames - this will vary with the capabilities of different host machines.
     The `delay` argument is to be used for tweaking the animation speed of a CHIP-8 program.
 Without an added delay, most modern processors will cause programs to run too quickly.

     ```